 What is CS?

-As the foundation for all computing, computer science is defined as “the study of computers and algorithmic processes, including their principles, their hardware and software designs, their [implementation], and their impact on society” (Tucker et. al, 2003, p.
+As the foundation for all computing, Computer Science is defined as “the study of computers and algorithmic processes, including their principles, their hardware and software designs, their [implementation], and their impact on society” (Tucker et. al, 2003, p.
 6).
+Learn more.

 The CSTA Standards:

-- Increase the availability of rigorous computer science for all students, especially those who are members of underrepresented groups.
+- Increase the availability of rigorous Computer Science for all students, especially those from underrepresented groups.

 Action Plan for CS Education